Round Top Lake Sunset lost Cabin Mine

 The Eastern Route

-Stay as close to the rock formations that begin rising to your left, the East, as possible, while staying in the forest.
-As you drop down towards The Bowl you will soon find access to massive granite formations opening up to your Left, to your East, towards the gorge the North Mokelumne River is slipping through.
+Stay as close to the rock formations that begin rising to our left, the East, as possible, while staying in the forest.
+As we drop down towards The Bowl we soon find access to massive granite formations opening up to our Left, to our East, towards the gorge the North Mokelumne River is slipping through above the Enchanted Forest Basin.

-These formations lead nowhere.
+These formations to our East lead nowhere.
 They are dead-ends off of our track.
-But they compose an amazing bit of terrain that is worthy of exploration. if you explore them to their Southeastern extent, you will find amazing bits of terrain, and be able to observe elements of the sections of the North Fork of the Mokelumne River where it cuts a precipitous course through this sheer canyon, almost completely hidden within the steep and deep gorges that the river funnels through before reaching Camp Irene.
-Unless you scramble this cool granite formation to take a look down at the North Mokelumne.
+But they compose an amazing bit of terrain that is worthy of exploration.
+If you explore them to their Southeastern extent, you will find amazing bits of terrain, and be able to observe elements of the sections of the North Fork of the Mokelumne River where it cuts a precipitous course through this sheer canyon, almost completely hidden within the steep and deep gorges that the river funnels through to pass by the Eastern edge of the Enchanted Forest.
+We can also see the sheer gorge dividing the Enchanted Forest from Camp Irene from different positions out on the rock.
+Scramble this cool granite formation to take a look down at the North Mokelumne above the Enchanted Forest Basin.

 If you do head East to explore these formations, you can stash your pack to make your scrambling easier.
-Make sure you remove your bear proof food container from your pack, and properly stash your food so a bear does not violently remove your food canister from your pack, ( A packectomy) and bear cannot roll your canister off a cliff, into water, or too far away from your stash point.
+Make sure you remove your bear proof food container from your pack, and properly stash your food so a bear does not violently remove your food canister from your pack, (What I call a "packectomy") and that you position your food canister so that bear cannot roll it off a cliff, into the water, or too far away from your stash point to easily recover.

 Even more importantly, MAKE SURE that you can find your pack again when you return from your scramble.
-Most importantly, be very careful exploring these granite formations, especially if you are a solo backpacker as I am.
+Most importantly, be very careful exploring these granite formations, especially if you are a solo backpacker as I.

 So be careful!

-Continuing South past the granite formations along the Eastern edge of the Enchanted Forest down towards The Bowl will bring you across a series of small drainages cutting diagonally across your path towards the Southeast, towards the North Mokelumne River.
+Continuing South past the granite formations along the Eastern edge of the Enchanted Forest down towards The Bowl will bring us across a series of small drainages cutting diagonally across our path towards the Southeast, towards the North Mokelumne River.

-The first couple of drainages flow into rocky jumbles that are obviously dead ends for hikers, but as your path through the forest flattens out approaching The Bowl, you will be able to follow the lowest drainage into the center of the bowl.
+The first couple of drainages flow into rocky jumbles that are obviously dead ends for hikers, but as our path through the forest flattens out approaching The Bowl, we will be able to follow the lowest drainage into the center of the bowl.
 These small drainages are not marked on maps.

-At this point you can cut East and follow the drainage, or just cross the forested flat Eastward to the River's pristine white sand beaches under ancient groves of Cedar and Sugar Pine, all sitting in the shadow of the sheer granite monolith rising out of the Eastern Shore of the river across from The Bowl.
+At this point we can cut East and follow the drainage, or just hike across the forested flat Eastward to the River's pristine white sand beaches, shaded under ancient groves of Cedar, Sugar Pine, Spruce and Jefferies all sitting in the shadow of the sheer granite monolith rising out of the Eastern Shore of the river across from The Bowl.
 This is a stunningly beautiful and very remote location.
-And this is the only place you can drink from the Mokelumne River before you reach Camp Irene.
+I get excited writing about it...
+And this is the only place you can drink from the North Mokelumne River before you reach Camp Irene.

 The Western Route